 What is an invitation letter?

 An invitation letter is written by the individual or company supporting the issuance of a visa to someone abroad.
 It will generally describe the relationship that the individual or company has with the visa applicant and verify the purpose and itinerary of the visa applicant's intended trip to the United States.
-Many Consular Officer's no longer consider invitation letters.
+Some Consular Officer's no longer consider invitation letters.

 The information found on this website is only general in nature should not be construed as legal advice.
 Visiting this website does not create an attorney-client relationship.